Ronaldo return puts Solskjaer on the clock at Man Utd - Sports - observerbd.com

 |

-MANCHESTER, AUG 28: Cristiano Ronaldo's sensational return to Manchester United on Friday capped a transfer window that has made fans quickly forget the disappointment on the field, and uprising off it, that ended last season.
+MANCHESTER, AUG 31: Cristiano Ronaldo's sensational return to Manchester United has capped a transfer window that has made the club's fans quickly forget the disappointment on the field, and uprising off it, that ended last season.

 That investment has ramped up the pressure on United boss Ole Gunnar Solskjaer to deliver the club's first Premier League title since Alex Ferguson retired as manager in 2013.

-Solskjaer is yet to win a trophy in his two-and-a-half years in charge with his mismanagement of losing the Europa League final on penalties to Villarreal in United's final game of last season still fresh in the memory.
+Solskjaer is yet to win a trophy in more than two years in charge and his mismanagement of the Europa League final which United lost on penalties to Villarreal in United's final game of last season is still fresh in the memory.

 The Norwegian did not make a single substitution until 100 minutes had been played in Gdansk as United failed to make their far greater resources count.

-A lack of strength in depth is not an excuse Solskjaer will be able to use this season if he does not end United's wait for silverware.
+A lack of strength in depth is not an excuse Solskjaer will be able to use this season if he fails to end United's wait for silverware.

 Even at 36, Ronaldo is still one of the most prolific goalscorers in the game.
 The Portuguese netted 36 times for Juventus last season and won the Golden Boot at Euro 2020, scoring five goals in four games.